SimonCB765/CKDOntology/README.md

 - Properties
     - Description - A description of the relationship (including references where needed).
 For example, how and why condition A causes condition B.
     - References - The IDs of the references used to determine the relationship.

+## Treatments
+Treatments are nodes.

+- Labels
+    - :Treatment
+- Properties
+    - description - A description of what the treatment does, how it does what it does, why it is used and what its effect is.
+    - genericNames - Non-proprietary names for the treatment.
+    - *name - The primary identifier by which the treatment is known (a non-proprietary name where possible).
+    - propNames - Any proprietary names for the treatment.